odysseyindia/odyssey-tours/content/english/tim/itineraries/tamil-nadu-the-temple-trail/_index.md

         title: Svatma
         content: >-
           Svatma is a luxurious wellness resort in a quiet corner of Thanjavur.
-          There's an air of calm throughout, from the rooms to the stylish pool area to the spa.
+          There’s an air of calm throughout, from the rooms to the stylish pool area to the spa.

-          You can get a health regimen here based on the Vedic principles of 'siddha', even a treatment in the 'sound spa', where the resonance of gongs and chimes provides healing vibrations.
-The food is extremely good (and healthy!), and there's a proper bar up on the top floor!
+          You can get a health regimen here based on the Vedic principles of ‘siddha’, even a treatment in the ‘sound spa’, where the resonance of gongs and chimes provides healing vibrations.
+The food is extremely good (and healthy!), and there’s a proper bar up on the top floor!
         checkInDate: ''
         checkInTime: ''
         checkOutDate: ''